 The student will write an 8–12 page, not including references, paper on Community Physical Activity/Wellness Promotion Initiative.
 The paper must include at least 5–8 scholarly sources in current APA format.

-The exam will cover the Reading & Study material for modules 1–4.
-The exam will be open-book/open-notes, contain multiple-choice and essay questions, and have a 2-hr. time limit.
+The quiz will cover the material for modules 1–4.
+The quiz will be open-book/open-notes, contain multiple-choice and essay questions, and have a 2-hr. time limit.